← Back to blog

 The Charge From Bangalore

-Two charges from a company I'd never heard of, halfway around the world.
+Two charges from a firm I had never heard of, halfway around the world.
 I asked the agent.
 Thirty seconds later I had the answer.

-Two charges showed up on my credit card statement from a company called Vadoo Internet Services Private Limited.
+Two charges showed up on my credit card.
+From a firm called Vadoo Internet Services Private Limited.
 Bangalore, India.
 Ten US dollars each.
 Two days apart at the end of April.

 I had no idea what they were.

-That feeling is familiar to anyone who runs a business in 2026.
-You scan your statement, you see a name you don't recognize, your first thought is fraud.
+That feeling is one any small business owner knows in 2026.
+You scan your card statement.
+You see a name you do not know.
+Your first thought is fraud.
 Your second thought is "did I sign up for something and forget."
-Your third thought, if you're me, is "ask the agent."
+Your third thought, if you are me, is "ask the agent."

 So I asked.